Bariatric Diet and Support: Life After Surgery

 Weight Loss Surgery is not a solution all by itself.
 Patients must play an active role in their recovery and make important lifestyle changes to meet their weight loss goals.

-After surgery, patients achieve the greatest results when they closely follow eating and fitness guidelines from their surgeon, nutritionist and exercise physiologist.
+After weight loss surgery, patients achieve the greatest results when they closely follow bariatric eating and fitness guidelines from their surgeon, nutritionist and exercise physiologist.
 Our multidisciplinary team designs a follow-up care program that will work best for you.
-Your doctor and nutritionist become part of a lifelong support system to help you lose weight and stay healthy.
+Your doctor and nutritionist become part of a lifelong support system to help you lose weight and stay healthy through a well-designed and personalized bariatric diet and fitness plan.

 Whether you have the sleeve gastrectomy, gastric bypass or gastric band procedure, the changes made to your gastrointestinal tract will require permanent changes in what and how you eat.